craig-davis/craig-davis.github.io/_posts/2015-08-18-jekyll-instruction-layout.markdown

 ---
 layout:      post
 title:       "Jekyll Layout for Tutorial Pages"
-subtitle:    "Using Liquid and front matter to make an tutorial page"
+subtitle:    "Using Liquid and front matter to make a tutorial page"
 description: "Make a Jekyll blog post with a simple tutorial format"
 date:        2015-08-18
 tags:        [ux]